alxndrTL/mamba.py/README.md

 perfs :
 - ~~unfold the for-loops in `pscan.py` to achieve better performance (see [François Fleuret's pscan](https://fleuret.org/cgi-bin/gitweb/gitweb.cgi?p=mygptrnn.git;a=blob;f=pscan.py;h=0bb0d145bf9c6c82115956c8ce1e6a063e56e747;hb=HEAD)) (although this will sacrifice readability of bit)~~
 ~~- write a reverse parallel scan specifically for the backward pass.
 (For now, we have to flip the array before and after the scan).~~
+- enable gradient checkpointing to reduce the memory usage
 - use torch.compile().
 As far as I tested, it doesn’t work for now.
 It seems it isn’t happy with the custom PScan autograd function.
 Need to investigate. <b>(see [PR#1](https://github.com/alxndrTL/mamba.py/pull/1))</b>